↓ Explaining how we install our Solar Window Screens in to Windows that are made to hold a full size screen ↓

 Installing die cast metal Mounting Clips to hold solar screens in place that require surface mounting.

 Question : What do the die cast metal Mounting Clips look like ?
 Do you have a close-up picture ?
-When will these type of clips be used, under what kind of installations ? & Answer : We use our die cast metal Mounting Clips to hold a solar screen against a window's frame when the window does not allow for a pop-in installation (pop-in installation = when a window has a lip provision at the top and bottom of the window's frame to accommodate a full size screen).
+When will these type of clips be used, under what kind of installations ? & Answer : We use our die cast metal Mounting Clips to hold a solar screen against an aluminum window's frame when the aluminum window does not allow for a pop-in installation (pop-in installation = when a window has a lip provision at the top and bottom of the window's frame to accommodate a full size screen).
 We have powder coated all of our metal clips to match the color of the framing that will be used for your new solar screens.
 If we use a tan frame for your solar screens, we will use our tan powder coated mounting clips.
 Many installers will use much cheaper plastic mounting clips, but BEWARE, as plastic mounting clips will definitely become brittle and break being subjected to our Texas Sun and Heat over time.
 We only use die cast METAL clips for our surface mounted installations.

 Illustration of a Commercial / Business installation.